June 12, 2019

 After a few back-and-forths between the manifested report and the filters, we now have this report fine-tuned so that we can simply log into GA, click into the report, set the dates we need and viola; we can download all the website data needed into an excel file.

 We of course still need to aggregate and marry this data with all the other downloads that come from the individual ad platforms when we conduct these reports, but for most use cases, this could be an extremely helpful (and time saving!) reporting practice.
-For more paid media tips, check out our PPC management services.
+For more paid media tips, check out our PPC management services and for more analytics insights, check out the following blog post, what is web analytics.